Various Facebook Pages claim that you can win a luxury RV or motorhome just by liking, sharing, and commenting.

 The Facebook Pages are fraudulent.
 They are not giving away RVs as claimed.
 There are no prizes and no winners.
 The bogus Pages are scams designed to rapidly accumulate large numbers of Page likes.
 Once the Pages have gained high like numbers, they can be reused for other types of scam or sold on the black market to other scammers.

-There are currently multiple Facebook Pages claiming that you can win a luxury RV just by liking, sharing, and commenting.
+Facebook Pages claiming that you can win a luxury RV just by liking, sharing, and commenting continue to be common on Facebook.
 Some versions use the term ‘motor home’ rather than RV or use both terms in the text of their posts.
-Many of the Pages use the image shown in the above example.

 However, all of these Facebook Pages are fraudulent.
 They are not giving away RVs (or motor homes) as claimed.
 The promised prizes do not exist and no amount of liking, sharing, and commenting will give you even the slightest chance of winning one.